What is PHP?

-In PHP, the json_decode() function is used to decode a JSON string into a PHP object.
-The result object can be any PHP data type, except for resource pointers such as a database or file descriptor.
+In PHP, the json_decode() function is used to decode JSON strings into PHP objects.
+The result object can be any PHP data type except for resource pointers such as a database or file descriptor.
 Following is the syntax of the json_decode() function:

 - string: specifies the value to be decoded.
 It only works with UTF-8 encoded strings.